openAgile/CommitStream.Web/doc/deployment.md

+# Deployment scenarios

-There are 8 potential deployment configuration families for CommitStream:
+There are 8 potential deployment configuration families for CommitStream.
+The one we are focusing now is:

-* On Demand V1 + Cloud CS + Cloud VCS -- GitHub for now
+**On Demand V1 + Cloud CS + Cloud VCS -- GitHub**

-etc:
+Other types are:

 * On Demand V1 + Cloud CS + Local (VCS)
 * On Premise V1 + Cloud CS + Cloud VCS
 * On Premise V1 + Cloud CS + Local VCS